scenerystack/community/docs/index.md

 [🌍 Join the Community 🌍](community.md){ .md-button .md-button--primary }

-## Frequently Asked Questions
+## A few answers to some common questions...

-??? info "What is this site and community for?"
+??? question "What is this site and community for?"
     Discussions, resources, and collaboration around the use and improvement of **SceneryStack** and its [constituent libraries](./guides/scenerystack_list.md), maintained by the software developers at the PhET Interactive Simulations project.

     This repository is not for discussions and help regarding PhET's educational, interactive simulations.
 For questions and comments regarding PhET's simulations, please keep reading or see the [PhET Interactive Simulations website](https://phet.colorado.edu/) for more information.